 My Psychotherapy Practice

-I have practiced as a qualified counsellor and psychotherapist for 20 years, having trained at The Institute of Psychosynthesis, London.
-During the last six years, I have studied the ancient healing practice of Shamanism, having trained at Eagle’s Wing College of Contemporary Shamanism.
+I have practised as a qualified counsellor and psychotherapist for 25 years, having trained at The Institute of Psychosynthesis, London.
+During the last twelve years, I have studied the ancient healing practice of Shamanism, having trained at Eagle’s Wing College of Contemporary Shamanism.

 Training, qualifications & experience